LongForWisdom/makerdao-discourse-theme/README.md

 ## Current Status
 Initial version with Foundation Styles implemented.

+Grunt is used to compile the theme into the theme folder during development.
+The theme display folders (desktop, common, mobile) must be at the root of the directory to import a theme directly to Discourse.

 ## Onboarding
 It's possible to preview and test this forum theme without installing a discourse instance using the Discourse Theme Creator tool located at: https://theme-creator.discourse.org/